Karelim López: Personal life

 López lives with her husband Jonny Milla Cornejo, with the two having one daughter named Yadira Milla López.
 She owns one home in the Pueblo Libre District that she purchased for $170,000 in cash and two other homes in Breña, with one purchased directly $120,000.
 She also reportedly owns several vehicles, including a Dodge Durango, Ford Expedition and a BMW X6.

 According to a criminal prosecutor's documents, López reported that "for more than 14 years" she was "addicted" to Tarot card readings.
-IDL-Reporteros reported that between 2017 and 2020, she spent over $10,000 and made 300 deposits for medium consultations that ranged between $50 to $125 per session.
+IDL-Reporteros reported that between 2017 and 2020, she spent over $10,000 and made 300 deposits for medium consultations that ranged between $50 and $125 per session.
 In late 2020, López accused her closest medium of stealing a package containing $50,000 from her, though the medium said that López intentionally left the package at her house for safeguard and that police later arrived asking for the package.